jjchern/ahrf/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 notes

-> installed size is 24.7Mb
+1. This is a new release.

-> sub-directories of 1Mb or more: data 24.6Mb
+2. Installed size is 24.7Mb; sub-directories of 1Mb or more: data 24.6Mb.

-* This is a new release.
 * Data will not be updated frequently and it has been optimally compressed.

 ## Reverse dependencies